-- MW listed are gross capacity. - Represents Capital Power's owned capacity as at the date of this AIF. - (2) (3) Based on the nature of future cash flows, the Alberta assets are combined as one cash-generating unit (CGU) for impairment testing purposes. - (4) Represents Capital Power's owned capacity, capacity under construction or in advanced stages of development as at the date of - The power purchase arrangement for Genesee 1 and 2 expired on December 31, 2020.
-Commencing in 2021, these facilities are now reported within the Alberta commercial facilities grouping.
-(5) - Represents additional capacity to be developed at the Genesee 1 and 2 facilities. - (7) Whitla Wind consists of 3 phases.
+(4) (5) (6) Represents additional capacity to be developed at the Genesee 1 and 2 facilities.

+Whitla Wind consists of 3 phases.
 Phase 1 (202 MW) is owned by Capital Power (Whitla) L.P. and phases 2 and 3 (151 MW) are owned by Whitla 2 Wind Generation L.P.
 For contracting purposes, phases 2 and 3 are contracted together, while phase 1 is contracted separately.
-For operational reporting, the Company combines all phases of the Whitla Wind project as a single facility referred to as Whitla Wind. - (8) Battery storage is excluded from the total capacity as the current sole function anticipated for the battery is to support G1&2's MSSC constraint.
+For operational reporting, the Company combines all phases of the Whitla Wind project as a single facility referred to as Whitla Wind.